ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ## Further information

-* See the [AMPLIFY Unified Catalog tutorials](https://github.com/Axway/unified-catalog-integrations) for setting up integrations with the AMPLIFY Unified Catalog.
+* See the [Amplify Unified Catalog tutorials](https://github.com/Axway/unified-catalog-integrations) for setting up integrations with the Amplify Unified Catalog.